Updated December 1, 2022

 5. Use Proper Fire Starting Techniques

 You should never use accelerants to start a fire in your home fireplace.
 Chemicals like kerosene, gasoline, oil, lighter fluid, butane, and propane can create harmful fumes when they are ignited.
 They should never be used in an enclosed space while lighting a fire.
 It is also easy to apply too much accelerant, which greatly increases the risk of your fire getting out of control.
-Use crumpled paper and fine pieces of dry kindling as your basic fire starting materials as they light quickly and easily — then add larger pieces of dry wood to help the fire grow.
+Use crumpled paper and fine pieces of dry kindling as your basic fire-starting materials.
+They light quickly and easily, giving you a good start before adding larger fuel.
+Once a small fire is going steady, add larger pieces of dry wood to help the fire grow.

 *Tip: Always use dry seasoned wood for your home fireplace.
 As the moisture in wet wood heats up it can cause popping and crackling, potentially sending embers flying out of the fireplace onto your floor.
-Green and wet wood also produces significantly more smoke than dry and seasoned wood does.
-For more tips on proper fire building techniques, check out this article on The Correct Way to Build a Fire in a Fireplace.
+Green and wet wood also produce significantly more smoke than dry and seasoned wood does.
+For more tips on proper fire-building techniques, check out this article on The Correct Way to Build a Fire in a Fireplace.